touhouworldcup/thprac/CONTRIBUTING.md

 ## 6. Banned C++ features

-New additions that use any of these features will have your commit reverted:
+Changes that use the following C++ features will be discarded.
 - std::format

 This list may expand in the future

+## 7. No LLM usage
+If you are caught using an LLM, your changes will be discarded.